-The other benefit of having a wide scope of practice is that there are many settings you can work in, and many people change settings through their careers when they’re ready for a change of pace.
+The other benefit of having a wide scope of practice is that there are many settings in which you can work—and many OTs do wind up switching settings during their careers when they’re ready for a change of pace.
 For example, it is common to work in more demanding settings, such as SNFs and acute care, right out of school.
 However, once their debt is paid off, some therapists find themselves transitioning to pediatrics, outpatient, or mental health settings.

 As I noted, OT is very fulfilling.
-You are working with patients when they are at their most vulnerable, and you are teaching many of them skills so they can participate in a life they feel is worth living.
+You are working with patients when they are at their most vulnerable, and you are teaching many of them skills so they can participate in lives they feel are worth living.
 That is priceless, and many OTs form long-lasting relationships with patients and their families.

 I always think it is worth noting that OT is a popular second career.
-Many seasoned professionals are attracted to the meaningful nature of the work we do.
+Many seasoned professionals are attracted to the meaningful nature of occupational therapy work.

 Another nice thing about occupational therapy is that it’s fairly easy to find OT jobs wherever you go.
 Yes, you might need to get licensed in a new state, and yes, you might take a pay cut if you move to a saturated market, but it’s rare to simply have no luck at all landing an OT job.

-Occupational therapists also enjoy a decent amount of flexibility in their work.
-Many jobs require you to be full-time or quit altogether, but OTs are often allowed to go part-time or PRN when they need more flexibility in their jobs.
+Occupational therapists also enjoy a decent amount of flexibility in their jobs.
+Many professions require you to work full-time or you’ll have a very difficult time finding work.
+However, OTs are often allowed to go part-time or PRN (working as-needed shifts) when they need more flexibility in their schedules.
 Keep in mind that this might impact pay and benefits, though!

 Potential cons of being an OT